 Sponging is perhaps the most frequently used home treatment for bringing down a fever without the use of medicines.
 (1)

 This easy-to-do remedy is typically used when preliminary treatment with acetaminophen or ibuprofen fails to lower a particularly high fever (104°F/40°C or above), including fever brought on by a heatstroke.

 Here is the recommended way to sponge your body:

-- Drench the sponge or washcloth in fresh tap water, and then squeeze or wring out the excess water.
+- Drench a clean sponge or washcloth in fresh tap water and then squeeze or wring out the excess water.

 - Use the wet sponge or washcloth to wipe your forehead, armpits, feet, hands, and groin where the blood vessels lie closer to the surface of the skin.